MicrosoftDocs/Devices-docs/surface/surface-service-and-repair.md

 ---
-title: Surface service and repair
+title: Surface for Business service and repair
 description: This article explains how Surface devices are designed te enable service and repair. repairability. ms.prod: w10 ms.mktglfcycl: manage